supro200/fw-rule-manager/README.md

 * Protocol
    * TCP or UDP - define Destination Port in the next column
    * Other - choose application defined in Applications Tab
-* Action - choose from a list, can be one of the following
+* Action - choose from a list, can be one of the following:
    * permit
    * deny
    * reject

 These actions are defined in a Dropdown Fields Tab

-Finally, two columns which define the sate of the security rule in the form of Yes/No
+Finally, two columns which define the state of the security rule in the form of Yes/No
 * Enable
    * If _Yes_ the configuration of the rule will be generated and active - Default setting.
-   * If _No_ the configuration will be generated so the rule will be deactivated.
+   * If _No_ the configuration to deactivate the rule will be generated.
 This is useful for existing rules.
 * Delete
    * _No_ is a default setting, nothing happens.
-   * _Yes_ the configuration will be generated so the rule will be deleted.
+   * _Yes_ the configuration to delete the rule will be generated.
 This is useful for existing rules.
-     Note that Enable is ignored and the rule wil lbe deleted from a device.
+     Note that Enable is ignored and the rule will be deleted from a device.
 To recreate the rule, Change _Delete_ to _No_ and _Enable_ to _Yes_

 This is the only Tab to be populated, all other Tabs below are optional.